TLA+ is easy if you know how to abstract

 I've read a few articles in which people claim that TLA+ is hard to learn because specifications have to be written using math.
 However, the level of math needed is quite basic.
 In my experience, the hard parts of TLA+ are:

 1. Learning how to write the specification we have in mind.
-This requires knowing the TLA+ or PlusCal language, and because the available constructs are not mapped from a programming language, it can be difficult to know where to start.
-Also, there are not many resources available online.
+This requires knowing the TLA+ or PlusCal language, and because the available constructs are not mapped from a programming language, it can be challenging to know where to start.
+Also, there are not too many resources available online.

 2. Understanding the problem so well that we're able to model it.
 Because we're writing a rigorous specification, we're expected to understand the system we're describing very well.
 While writing the spec, we will find gaps in our understanding, and this is what will make writing the spec itself a useful exercise, even without the model checking part.